 10. Determine if you’ll need an assistant

 Are you ready to set up your very own portable photo studio?
 If you’re feeling overwhelmed at the long list of steps it apparently takes to put one together, don’t be.
 Start with one item at a time until you end up with the perfect toolkit that best works for you and your business.
 Remember that a little goes a long way and some of the best photographers deliver more with less.
+If you're looking for some more DIY photography tips to grow your business, check out our article on how to build a photography website.

 Looking for a physical or permanent photo studio?
 Or maybe even London photography studios?
 We can help!